saucekode/bitstackcode/src/blog/2024-04-20-build-a-wc-tool-from-scratch.md

 Once we can achieve all five requirements, then our tool is ready for **Go-Live**.
 For this app, we will be running unit tests.

+### Coding time
+Set the standard input.
+I will be using BufferedReader, it's more efficient and performs well with larger files.

+`BufferedReader reader = new BufferedReader(new InputStreamReader(System.in));
+`